• Skip to primary navigation

 • Email

 It’s that time of year again – when Norway is at its darkest, but also its most magical!
 I love Christmas in Norway, and I love how perfectly Norwegian Christmas here is.
-Even before I moved to Norway my family usually spent most of our Christmases in Norway, because all of my mother’s family lives here.
-So all of my childhood memories from Christmas are of Christmas in Norway.
+Even before I moved to Norway my family usually spent most of our Christmases in Norway, because my mother’s family lives here.

 Christmas in Norway is so, well, Norwegian!
 But it's not Christmas until ....